International Phonetic Script (IPS) Teaching Booklet.

 Do you s'n[au]? (snore)

-IPS can also be used to represent many / several emotions (verbal cues).
+IPS can also be used to represent several emotional cues (verbal cues).
 Take the following examples.

 ok : o.ké (ex: Is everything ok?)